Function File: xls = xlsopen (filename)

 For all other spreadsheet formats, or if you want more speed and/or more flexibility, additional external software is required.
 See "help xlsread" for more info.

-Currently implemented interfaces to external SW are (in order of preference) ’COM’ (Excel/COM), ’POI’ (Java/Apache POI), ’JXL’ (Java/JExcelAPI), ’OXS’ (Java/OpenXLS), ’UNO’ (Java/OpenOffice.org - EXPERIMENTAL!), ’OTK’ (ODF Toolkit), ’JOD’ (jOpendocument) or ’OCT’ (native Octave); see below:
+Currently implemented interfaces to external SW are (in order of preference) ’COM’ (Excel/COM), ’POI’ (Java/Apache POI), ’JXL’ (Java/JExcelAPI), ’OXS’ (Java/OpenXLS), ’UNO’ (Java/LibreOffice or OpenOffice.org - EXPERIMENTAL!), ’OTK’ (ODF Toolkit), ’JOD’ (jOpendocument); see below:

 xls and .xlsx:

-One or more of (1) a Java JRE plus Apache POI >= 3.5, and/or JExcelAPI and/or OpenXLS, and/or OpenOffice.org (or clones) installed on your computer + proper javaclasspath set, or (2 - Windows only) OF-windows package and MS-Excel.
+One or more of (1) a Java JRE plus Apache POI >= 3.5, and/or JExcelAPI and/or OpenXLS, and/or LibreOffice or OpenOffice.org installed on your computer + proper javaclasspath set, or (2 - Windows only) OF-windows package and MS-Excel.
 These interfaces are referred to as POI, JXL, OXS, UNO and COM, resp., and are preferred in that order by default (depending on presence of the pertinent support SW).
 Currently the OCT interface has the lowest priority.
+Note that the OXS interface does not work on all systems due to incampitibility with newer Java version.

 .ods, .sxc: